joeyahines/Geoffrey/README.md

 ```

-`?selling` can be used to find items for sale:
+`?selling` can be used to find items for sale.
+Tip is better search for a subset of the item name.
+ig for `enderchests` search `ender`:
 ```
-?selling dirt
+?selling ender
 ```

 You can also search around a position for locations with `?find_around`: